XPX-MMC/git-intro/stu10/ReadMe.md

 My favorite hobbies are networking, online shopping, math problems, and cooking.

 ## Bands
-My favorite bands are Queen and Journeygit
+My favorite bands are Queen and Journey.